Notes On Super Riemann Surfaces And Their Moduli: Contour Integrals And Super Period Matrix

+The term proportional to $h_{\t z}^z$ is the classical expression for the response of the ordinary period matrix to a metric perturbation by $\eta_1\eta_2 h_{\t z}^z$.
+(To describe this term more intrinsically, the $T\Sigma_\red$-valued $(0,1)$-form $\d\t z h_{\t z}^z\partial_z$ is multiplied by the quadratic differential $\mu_i\mu_j$ to make a $(1,1)$-form that is then integrated.)
+The reader can verify that gauge invariance is now satisfied.

-Given (\ref{molly}), we can now inquire about what happens to the super period matrix as $\Sigma_\red$ approaches the locus in its moduli space at which $H^0(\Sigma_\red,K^{1/2})$ becomes nonzero.
-At that point, the Dirac propagator $S$ becomes divergent because of a zero mode contribution; it varies as $1/\epsilon$ where $\epsilon$ is the small eigenvalue of the Dirac equation.
+Going back to eqn. (\ref{molly}), we can now inquire about what happens to the super period matrix as $\Sigma_\red$ approaches the locus in its moduli space at which $H^0(\Sigma_\red,K^{1/2})$ becomes nonzero.
+At that point, the Dirac propagator $S$ becomes divergent because of a zero-mode contribution; it varies as $1/\epsilon$ where $\epsilon$ is the small eigenvalue of the Dirac equation.
 The formula (\ref{molly}) shows that the super period matrix develops a pole along this locus.
+The residue of the pole is bilinear in odd moduli.